eleven26/awesome-go-stars/README.md

 - [goxc](https://github.com/laher/goxc) - build tool for Go, with a focus on cross-compiling and packaging.
 - [grapes](https://github.com/yaronsumel/grapes) - Lightweight tool designed to distribute commands over ssh with ease.
 - [GVM](https://github.com/moovweb/gvm) - GVM provides an interface to manage Go versions.
-- [Hey](https://github.com/rakyll/hey) - Hey is a tiny program that sends some load to a web application.
+- [Hey(stars: 16547)](https://github.com/rakyll/hey) - Hey is a tiny program that sends some load to a web application.
 - [httpref](https://github.com/dnnrly/httpref) - httpref is a handy CLI reference for HTTP methods, status codes, headers, and TCP and UDP ports.
 - [jcli](https://github.com/jenkins-zh/jenkins-cli) - Jenkins CLI allows you manage your Jenkins as an easy way.
 - [k3d](https://github.com/k3d-io/k3d) - Little helper to run CNCF's k3s in Docker.